Which foods are low glycemic foods and how does one figure out glycemic levels?

 The glycemic index rates carbohydrate foods on their effect on the body's blood glucose levels.
 It is important for everyone and especially those with:

-In North America foods are compared to white bread, which is given a GI of 100.
+To figure out low glycemic foods in North America, the glycemic index is compared to white bread, which is given a GI of 100.
 In Europe they are compared to glucose.

 Low: 55 or less